 You know when your child should come in for an orthodontic exam.
 Now, how about you?
 Do you cover your mouth with your hand when you smile?
 Are you self-conscious around strangers because your smile isn’t as perfect as you want it to be?
 If so then the best time to see an orthodontist might be — right now!

 Maybe you think orthodontics is just for kids.
 If so, then it’s time to think again!
 In fact, according to the AAO, around one in five orthodontic patients today is an adult.
 Why are more adults getting orthodontic treatment?
 There are plenty of reasons.

 Orthodontic treatment can be successful at any age — and in older patients, compliance isn’t usually an issue.
-Plus, with the growing availability of clear aligners, translucent ceramic brackets, and lingual braces, it’s getting harder to tell whether or not you’re wearing orthodontic appliances.
+Plus, with the growing availability of clear aligners, and translucent ceramic brackets, it’s getting harder to tell whether or not you’re wearing orthodontic appliances.
 So if you worry that metal braces might clash with your professional image, be sure to ask about less-visible alternatives.

 Of course, it isn’t just about looks.
 Well-aligned teeth are easier to clean and maintain, and less subject to abnormal wear.
 A better bite keeps you from having trouble eating and speaking, and helps your teeth stay healthy — and healthy teeth can last a lifetime.
 So why delay getting orthodontic treatment?